What is Asymmetric Information?

 The Issue of Moral Hazard

 One example of asymmetric information, in the broader economic sense, relates to moral hazard.
 By definition, moral hazard is fundamentally based on asymmetric information.
-In a moral hazard situation, a party that is entering into an arrangement of some type (often involving insurance) knows that their actions will be covered by the other party,.
-Thus, they don’t necessarily concern themselves with how risky the situation is, or are encouraged to take risks, knowing they won’t suffer the consequences.
+In a moral hazard situation, a party that is entering into an arrangement of some type (often involving insurance) knows that their actions will be covered by the other party.
+Thus, they don’t necessarily concern themselves with how risky the situation is, or are encouraged to take risks merely by knowing that they won’t suffer any potential consequences.

 Asymmetric Information in the Financial World